stevejay/middleengine-website/src/posts/2020-08-21-cpu-versus-gpu-with-the-canvas-web-api.md

 ## The problem with heuristics

 The browser's use of heuristics points to a fundamental limitation of the Canvas API: it is up to the browser whether a given canvas is a CPU canvas or a GPU canvas.
 You are relying on heuristics and they can change between browser versions.
 In one version, the browser might determine that a given canvas should be a GPU canvas.
 In another version, it might make the opposite determination.
-[A reason that Figma gave](https://www.figma.com/blog/building-a-professional-design-tool-on-the-web/) for using WebGL rather than the Canvas API was not being able to guarantee GPU acceleration.
+[One reason that Figma gave](https://www.figma.com/blog/building-a-professional-design-tool-on-the-web/) for using WebGL rather than the Canvas API was not being able to guarantee GPU acceleration.

 The performance difference between the two types of canvas can be significant.
 I used the [JSBench.me](https://jsbench.me/) Web site to test this.
 In [this first test](https://jsbench.me/bbke790qc2/1) I try to get the browser to use a CPU canvas.
 In [this second test](https://jsbench.me/8ake791cw4/1) I try to get the browser to use a GPU canvas.
 The test itself is identical.
 It copies a part of the canvas to itself: